About this sectionABOUT DRUGS | MEN R US | 1m NAVIGATING THE WEBSITE | MEN R US | 1m BUILDING MENRUS.CO.UK | MEN R US | 3m

 Misuse of Drugs Act 1971 | Wikipedia Back to top

-Release provides a free confidential and non-judgemental national information and advice service in relation to drugs and drug laws.
-Its drugs and legal teams who operate and respond to your queries are highly knowledgeable lawyers, and drug professionals, and are on-hand to help and advise you.
-Release doesn’t use guides or frequently asked questions.
-Each question or query will depend upon a unique set of facts and circumstances, so don’t be embarrassed to ask a question.
+Release provide a free, confidential, non-judgemental national information and advice service in relation to drugs and drug laws.
+Its drugs and legal teams are highly knowledgeable lawyers and drug professionals, and are on-hand to help and advise you and respond to queries.
+Release don’t use guides or frequently asked questions as each query will depend upon a unique set of facts and circumstances, so don’t be embarrassed to ask a question.

 Fergusson House, 5th Floor, 124 -128 City Road, London EC1V 2NJ 020 7324 2989

 11am – 1pm and 2pm – 4pm, Mon – Fri

 Message service is available 24 hours and they will return your call within one business day.
 Email enquiry form HERE